Doric String Quartet

 John Myerscough, cello

 Since 2010 the Doric Quartet has recorded exclusively for Chandos Records, with their releases covering repertoire ranging from Schumann through to Korngold and Walton as well as works with orchestra including Elgar’s Introduction and Allegro and John Adams’ Absolute Jest.
-The Quartet’s benchmark recording of the complete Britten String Quartets was released in 2019 and gathered glittering reviews across the board.
-Recorded at Snape Maltings Concert Hall in conjunction with a series of performances at the Britten Weekend celebrations, the disc was Album of the Week by The Sunday Times, Editor’s Choice in Gramophone and saw the Doric praised in BBC Music Magazine for its “extraordinary affinity” with Britten’s music.
+2019 saw the release of the Quartet’s benchmark recording of the complete Britten String Quartets which gathered glittering reviews across the board.
+Recorded at Snape Maltings Concert Hall in conjunction with a series of performances at the Britten Weekend celebrations, the disc was Album of the Week in The Sunday Times, Editor’s Choice in Gramophone and saw the Doric praised in BBC Music Magazine for its “extraordinary affinity” with Britten’s music.
 The Quartet’s ongoing commitment to Haydn has so far seen them record the complete Opus 20, Opus 76 and Opus 64 Quartets with the recordings attracting acclaim including Editor’s Choice in Gramophone, Choc du Mois in Classica Magazine and a shortlisting for a Gramophone Award.
-Future releases include quartets by Mendelssohn and the complete Haydn Opus 33 Quartets.
+The next instalment in the Quartet’s series of Haydn recordings (Opus 33) will be released in October 2020, with other future recording plans including quartets by Mozart, Mendelssohn.

 Please do not make any changes, omissions or additions, unless authorized by artist management.